enzo-project/enzo-dev/doc/manual/source/user_guide/CosmologicalInitialConditions.rst

     needed (enzo generates its own masses if not provided).
 Default:
     None
 **GridDensityName**
-    The name of the HDF which contains the grid density SDS.
+    The name of the HDF file which contains the grid density SDS.
 Default:
     GridDensity
 **GridVelocityName**
     The name of the HDF file which contains the SDS's for the baryonic